Man claims he was carjacked, stabbed with screwdriver in Pittsburgh assault

 Police issued an arrest warrant Monday for a woman who allegedly repaid a favor by beating and carjacking the man who gave her a ride, leaving him with no shoes and a series of stab wounds.

-David Legrande told police he lent the woman $50 and give her and a another man a ride from a Downtown bus stop, according to a criminal complaint filed in the case.
+David Legrande told police he lent the woman $50 and gave her and another man a ride from a Downtown bus stop, according to a criminal complaint filed in the case.

-When he dropped gave the pair off, they attacked him and tried to stuff him in the trunk of his car before stealing it, Legrande told police.
+When he dropped the pair off, they attacked him and tried to stuff him in the trunk of his car before stealing it, Legrande told police.

 Legrande flagged down Pittsburgh police officers on patrol in West Oakland shortly before 2 a.m.
 Friday.
 He claimed he’d been beaten up and stabbed with a screwdriver by a woman named Marin Oreski, according to the criminal complaint.
 With her was a man Legrande knew only as Ty.